All planning checklists

 Discuss group preferences for activities.

-Present options like a cocktail masterclass at Alchemist on Grey Street or an axe-throwing session at Hatchet Harry's.
+Pitch a cocktail masterclass at Alchemist on Grey Street or axe throwing at Hatchet Harry's - both book out on peak Saturdays.

 Moderate·High impact